The best places to see autumn leaves in regional Victoria

-Stretching for around 22 kilometres, this tree-lined avenue is one the longest of its kind in the southern hemisphere and one of the first of its kind in Australia.
-Incorporating the Ballarat Arch of Victory, the avenue was planted to represent the 3912 local men and women who served in World War I. In autumn, as the leaves turn myriad shades of red and gold, this is a beautiful spot for a drive or, for the more ambitious, a walk.
+Stretching for around 22 kilometres, this tree-lined avenue in Ballarat is one the longest of its kind in the southern hemisphere.
+Incorporating the Ballarat Arch of Victory, the avenue was planted to represent the 3912 local men and women who served in World War I. In autumn, as the leaves turn myriad shades of red and gold, this is a beautiful spot for a daytime drive.

 With the abundance of scenic walks and waterfalls throughout the region, there’s no shortage of spots to catch the autumnal change in Daylesford.
 The Lake House is always a beautiful spot for fine dining, with views over a rust-hued landscape adding seasonal drama.
 Follow an indulgent lunch with a stroll through Wombat Hill Botanical Gardens, or head to nearby Trentham Falls.
 Ah, the serenity.

 While this charming town at the base of Mount Buller buzzes with life each winter, don’t discount Mansfield in autumn.
-Watch the town change from green, to red, to white as you join in on the local events such as the Mansfield Producers Twilight Market in May.
+Watch the town change from green to red to white as you explore the natural beauty of the lake and local walking tracks.
+If you're there on a Saturday, check to see if you can stop by the monthly farmers' market on your journey.

-It’s always a good time of year for a day exploring wineries, and autumn is no exception as row upon row of grapevines turn various shades of copper, gold and amber.
-Sign us up.
-There’s an abundance of wineries to choose from, each offering their own sliver of beauty, so set aside your weekend, grab some loved ones, and soak up the cosy, crisp atmosphere only autumn can offer.
+It’s always a good time of year for a day exploring wineries, and autumn is no exception.
+Head to the Yarra Valley as row upon row of grapevines turn various shades of copper, gold and amber.
+There’s an abundance of wineries to choose from, each offering its own sliver of beauty, so make a weekend out of it, grab some loved ones, and soak up the cosy, crisp atmosphere only autumn can offer.